ioBroker/ioBroker/doc/SCHEMA.md

 * **daemon**      - always running process (will be restarted if process exits)
 * **subscribe**   - is started when state *system.adapter.&lt;adapter-name&gt;.&lt;instance-number&gt;.alive* changes to *true*.
 Is killed when *.alive* changes to *false* and sets *.alive* to *false* if process exits (will **not** be restarted when process exits)
 * **schedule**    - is started by schedule found in *system.adapter.&lt;adapter-name&gt;.&lt;instance-number&gt;.schedule* - reacts on changes of *.schedule* by rescheduling with new state
+* **once**        - this adapter will be started every time the system.adapter.yyy.x object changed.
+It will not be restarted after termination.

 #### host